 THE RIGHT CAMERA EQUIPMENT.

 Sure, you could film a recipe video using even the most basic of cameras, or even a smart phone – but would you truly be happy with the resulting quality?
-Because of how much I enjoy and value recipe videos, I’ve made a substantial investment in top of the line equipment including multiple DSLR cameras, tripods, and a lineup of professional grade lenses.
+Because of how much we enjoy and value recipe videos, we’ve made a substantial investment in top of the line equipment including multiple DSLR cameras, tripods, and a lineup of professional grade lenses.

 THE RIGHT PROPS.